learn-co-curriculum/react-hooks-running-tests/README.md

 # Running Tests in React

+## Learning Goals

+- Use Jest to run tests on specific files

 ## Overview

 In this lab, we'll discuss how the tests are set up for other labs throughout this phase, and some tips for running tests.

-## Objectives

-1. Explain how tests are set up in React
-2. Use Jest to run tests on specific files
-3. Practice running tests

 ## Running Jest Tests